cisagov/Malcolm/README.md

 * [search bar](https://localhost/help#search): Indicated by the magnifying glass **🔍** icon, the search bar allows defining filters on session/log metadata
 * [time bounding](https://localhost/help#timebounding) controls: The **🕘**, **Start**, **End**, **Bounding**, and **Interval** fields, and the **date histogram** can be used to visually zoom and pan the time range being examined.
 * search button: The **Search** button re-runs the sessions query with the filters currently specified.
 * views button: Indicated by the eyeball **👁** icon, views allow overlaying additional previously-specified filters onto the current sessions filters.
-For convenience, Malcolm provides several Arkime preconfigured views including several on the `zeek.logType` field.
+For convenience, Malcolm provides several Arkime preconfigured views including filtering on the `event.dataset` field.

 ![Malcolm views](./docs/images/screenshots/arkime_log_filter.png)